'Epitome of selflessness': Mizzou player, coach rescue driver from flooding

 Like he does just about every morning, Missouri wide receiver Jarrin McKeithen drove south on Providence Road in Columbia, headed to a team workout at the Tigers’ football facility.
 Normally, when he reaches the bottom of the hill where Providence intersects Mick Deaver Memorial Drive, McKeithen would turn left.
 But last Friday, before he made it to the intersection, he pulled his car onto the side of the road, parked and jumped out.

-The scene in front of McKeithen looked like something you’d only see on the Weather Channel.
+The scene in front of McKeithen looked like something you’d see on the Weather Channel.
 Torrential, unrelenting rain had swollen Hinkson Creek to the point that it spilled across Providence, covering roughly 100 yards of roadway.
 Yet it wasn’t just the impassable road that caused McKeithen to leave his car.
 In the flooding, he noticed a vehicle stuck in the rising water, engine stalled, hazard lights flashing.
 McKeithen wanted to help.

 “I just saw the car flooded with their hazards on, and I was like, yeah, I might as well help, help our community,” McKeithen said.
 “And just hopped out, ran over.”